 - Information is one of the most valuable assets of an organization.
 Keeping information secure can protect an organization’s image and save an organization a lot of money.

-- Hacking can lead to loss of business for organizations that deal in finance such as PayPal.
+- Fake hacking can lead to loss of business for organizations that deal in finance such as PayPal.
 Ethical hacking puts them a step ahead of the cyber criminals who would otherwise lead to loss of business.

 - Hacking is identifying and exploiting weaknesses in computer systems and/or computer networks.

-- Cybercrime is committing crime with the aid of computers and information technology infrastructure.
+- Cybercrime is committing a crime with the aid of computers and information technology infrastructure.